AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 1. To create an instance, click **Add New Instance** on the upper-right corner of the course information.
 A new instance of the course is displayed.
 1. Enter the properties of the instance:

-   a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the **Instance Name** field, enter the name of the instance you want to associate with the course.
+   a.
+In the **Instance Name** field, enter the name of the instance you want to associate with the course.
 Ensure that you use a unique name for the instance.

-   b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Specify the completion deadline for the instance.
+   b.
+Specify the completion deadline for the instance.
 Learners must achieve course completion status by this date.

-   c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Click **Show More Options** to display other deadline options.
+   c.
+Click **Show More Options** to display other deadline options.

-   d.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Enrollment Deadline:** This is the date by which a learner is expected to enroll into a learning object in case of self-enrollment.
+   d.     **Enrollment Deadline:** This is the date by which a learner is expected to enroll into a learning object in case of self-enrollment.

    `e.`**Unenrollment deadline:** You can choose to restrict unenrollment by learner himself by having an unenrollment deadline.